 In the late 1930s and 1940s the Belgian firm of Herstal obtained a license and built guns designed to accept Hotchkiss 13.2 mm ammunition.
 Many of these were used on French warships of the period.

-All versions of this MG are recoil-operated and fire with a closed bolt, although at least one company is currently offering an adapter kit to convert this weapon into an open-bolt type.
 As a personal note, I fired this weapon a few times during my military service.
 Impressive firepower and quite reliable, although somewhat on the heavy side.
-Barrel changes are complicated with the need to adjust head spacings before the weapon can be fired.
+Barrel changes are complicated with the need to adjust barrel head spacings before the weapon can be fired.
 There have been efforts to produce quick change models, but these are not widely used.

 The US Navy and Marine Corps have purchased a small quantity of the 0.50" (12.7 mm) M3M FN Herstal MG as a replacement for the aircraft version of the BMG and the Army is currently evaluating a General Dynamics replacement firing 25 mm "smart" ammunition.
 However, the M2 is plentiful and cheap and will continued to be in wide service use for quite some time.